ThomasVickers-Regis/MSSE640-2025summer/week7/Assignment6Vickers.md

 - **Coverage Report**: Available in repository
 - **Documentation**: Complete README and inline comments

 **Note**: This assignment will be presented in class or submitted as a video demonstration showing the complete CI/CD pipeline in action.
+Pushed.